The Headland Spa Hotel is Cornwall's only 'Five Bubble' rated spa hotel and offers relaxing spa breaks and days on the beautiful north coast.

 What were the treatments like?

 Excellent.
-I had their signature treatment, The Dreaming, a comprehensive, 80-minute routine that encompasses light body massage, body scrub, head massage and facial, using a range of organic products from Cornish company Spiezia.
+I had comprehensive, 80-minute routine that encompassed light body massage, body scrub, head massage and facial.

 We loved / we didn't love